All the Way... A Decade of Song: Album

 All the Way...
-A Decade of Song contains nine greatest hits (ten on the Japanese version) with seven new songs in one single-disc package.
-Collaborators include Max Martin; Robert John "Mutt" Lange; James Horner and Will Jennings, who wrote "My Heart Will Go On"; Québec songwriter/producer Luc Plamondon; Diane Warren; and David Foster.
-The Jennings/Horner track "Then You Look at Me" was also placed in December 1999 on the film soundtrack Bicentennial Man, starring Robin Williams; and Plamondon's "Live (for the One I Love)", which has been translated from its original French version "Vivre", appeared in February 2000 on the French stage-show album Notre-Dame de Paris.
+A Decade of Song contains nine greatest hits together with seven new songs in a single‑disc collection.
+The new material was created in collaboration with leading producers and songwriters, including Max Martin, Robert John "Mutt" Lange, James Horner and Will Jennings—the team behind "My Heart Will Go On"—as well as Quebec composer and producer Luc Plamondon, Diane Warren, and David Foster.
+The Horner and Jennings composition "Then You Look at Me" also appeared in December 1999 on the soundtrack of Bicentennial Man, starring Robin Williams.
+Plamondon's "Live (for the One I Love)", adapted from the original French song "Vivre", was later included on the 2000 English-language cast album of Notre-Dame de Paris.

-The first single, "That's the Way It Is" is an optimistic uptempo song, co-written and co-produced by Max Martin, best known for his work with young pop artists.
-Other highlights on All the Way...
-A Decade of Song include a remake of Roberta Flack's "The First Time Ever I Saw Your Face", which Dion performed acoustically in her Let's Talk About Love World Tour; the Robert John "Mutt" Lange ballad "If Walls Could Talk", with Shania Twain on background vocals; the power ballad "I Want You to Need Me" from Diane Warren; another, orchestrated power ballad "Then You Look at Me;" and a song Dion and René Angélil were married to, "All the Way", here in a virtual duet with Frank Sinatra.
+The album's lead single, "That's the Way It Is", is an upbeat pop track co‑written and co‑produced by Max Martin, known for his work with contemporary pop artists.
+Other notable tracks include a reinterpretation of Roberta Flack's "The First Time Ever I Saw Your Face", which Dion performed acoustically during the Let's Talk About Love World Tour.
+The album also features the Mutt Lange ballad "If Walls Could Talk" with background vocals by Shania Twain, the Diane Warren power ballad "I Want You to Need Me", the orchestral ballad "Then You Look at Me", and a virtual duet with Frank Sinatra on "All the Way", the song Dion and René Angélil chose for their wedding.

-Sony Music Entertainment released eight different versions of her greatest hits, tailored to Dion's individual successes in North America, Europe, France, Australia/New Zealand, Asia, Japan, Latin America and Brazil.
+Sony Music issued eight different versions of the album, each adapted to Dion's commercial profile in specific regions, including North America, Europe, France, Australia and New Zealand, Asia, Japan, Latin America, and Brazil.

 DVD

-In 2001, Sony Music Entertainment released All the Way...
+In 2001, Sony Music released All the Way...
 A Decade of Song & Video on DVD.
-It includes music videos for "If Walls Could Talk" and "Then You Look at Me", which weren't released as singles.
-It also contains two videos from the 1999 CBS television special, "All the Way" and "The First Time Ever I Saw Your Face", and music videos for All the Way...
-A Decade of Song singles: "That's the Way It Is", "Live (for the One I Love)" and "I Want You to Need Me" .The DVD also includes previous hits, some of them in live versions from the Live in Memphis concert.
-In late 2003, Sony Music Entertainment released a combination of All the Way...
-A Decade of Song CD and All the Way...
+The release includes music videos for "If Walls Could Talk" and "Then You Look at Me", neither of which were issued as singles.
+It also features two performances from the 1999 CBS television special—"All the Way" and "The First Time Ever I Saw Your Face"—along with the music videos for the album's singles: "That's the Way It Is", "Live (for the One I Love)", and "I Want You to Need Me".
+The DVD additionally includes several earlier hits, some presented in live versions from the ...Live in Memphis 1997 home video.
+In late 2003, Sony Music Entertainment released a combined package featuring the All the Way...
+A Decade of Song CD and the All the Way...
 A Decade of Song & Video DVD in Europe and Australia.